LexoL/RepData_PeerAssessment1/PA1_template.md

 ## 7. Histogram of the total number of steps taken each day after missing values are imputed

-The result of above transforations, grouping, and summazizing is represented with the next histogram.
+The result of above transformations, grouping, and summarizing is represented with the next histogram.

 ```r